 Chiropractic care for the shoulder may include treatment that focuses on the neck or rib cage if those regions are thought to be impacting your shoulder pain and function.

-There’s limited evidence to support chiropractic care for shoulder pain but this doesn’t necessarily mean it doesn’t work—only that there aren’t enough high-quality studies to draw meaningful conclusions.
+While there’s limited scientific evidence to support chiropractic care for shoulder pain, this doesn’t necessarily mean it doesn’t work—only that there aren’t enough high-quality studies to draw meaningful conclusions.

 A 2010 systematic review suggests manipulation is useful for short-term pain relief in patients with subacromial impingement.
 The review cites more than 25 case reports and case series that support the use of chiropractic care for managing shoulder pain, especially when different treatments are used.